harshb2204/Spring-Boot-Tutorial/Microservices/README.md

 - Failure in one service doesn't bring down the entire system
 - Each service can be updated, deployed, and scaled independently
 - Teams can work on different services without affecting each other

+## Service Registery
+- It is a central location all microservices will be registered here, and they can connect with the service registery to get the address of other service

+## What is Service Discovery
+- In a microservices architecture, each microservice is a standalone application with specific business functionality.
+Since these microservices need to communicate with each other to function as a complete application, they need to know each other’s network locations.
+Service Discovery comes into play here, maintaining a record of these services’ locations, helping them find each other, and enabling communication.